pickr02/cumbria-moths/core/docs/mvp.md

 - [x] Utility for admins to generate temporal data files from a CSV of records.
 - [x] Utility for admins to generate taxon list from a CSV of records.
 - [x] Utility for admins to generate taxon information stubs fro a CSV of records.
-- [ ] Utility for admins to generate grid files from imported geojson boundary.
-- [ ] Utility for admins to generate generalised boundary files from imported geojson (for potential use with zoomable map at different resolutions).
 - [ ] Utility for admins to generate hectad grid from imported geojson boundary file.
 - [ ] Utility for admins to check and report potential problems on a CSV of records, e.g. for highlighting invalid GRs or unrecognised date formats.

 ## Documentation
-- [ ] Detailed documentation to take an admin through the process of setting up an atlas website.
+- [x] Detailed documentation to take an admin through the process of setting up an atlas website.
 This will be implemented as a series of readme files in this repository.
 - [ ] Technical documentation explaining the architecture of the website - aimed at coders developing or maintaining site functionlity.

 ## Bugs/issues